askmike/gekko/docs/Backtesting.md

 ## Configure

-In your config set the `backtest.daterange` properties.
+In your config set the `backtest.daterange` properties to the daterange you would like to backtest against.

 ## Run